rangle/angular-training-slides/slides/src/content/forms.md

 ---

-## Can I bind a model to a form instead of using a template (25 min) (3/4)
+## How Reactive Forms Work (3/5)

-Reactive Forms are then declared programmatically using the `FormBuilder` service.
+Reactive Forms are declared programmatically using the `FormBuilder` service.

 ```ts
 import { FormBuilder, FormGroup, FormControl } from '@angular/forms';